fbef0102/L4D1_2-Plugins/l4dinfectedbots/readme.md

 			l4d_infectedbots_adjust_reduced_spawn_times_on_player "2"
 			```

-		* To close this feature, do not want to overrides zombie common limit by this plugin, set
+		* To close this feature, do not want to overrides special infected limit by this plugin, set
 			```php
 			l4d_infectedbots_adjust_spawn_times "0"
 			```